 Do I have to submit the EÜR electronically?

 Article 60 of the Einkommensteuer-Durchführungsverordnung, or EStDV (an income tax implementation regulation) that an EÜR’s data must be submitted electronically.
 Only in certain cases of hardship can the EÜR be submitted as a hard copy.
 As of the beginning of 2018, you need an electronic tax signature in addition to proper accounting software.
 You can obtain a Steuersignatur, or a tax signature (the so-called ELSTER certificate) online on the ELSTER portal.
 This signature can be used with common accounting and tax software as well as within the official ELSTER Windows application.
 The tax office, however, strongly recommends the use of the online ELSTER portal.

-Buy a fixed price accounting package and avoid surprise invoices.
+Buy a fixed-price package & avoid surprise invoices.

 The change in legislation mentioned above voids the right of self-employed entrepreneurs with low income to prepare and submit a formless EÜR.
 This renders all EÜR templates invalid, as every entrepreneur who may submit an EÜR is now obligated to use the official form.

 Can I alternate between using single-entry and double-entry bookkeeping?